 The future is here?

-While gas-powered engines have been around more than 100 years, Tesla and other electric car manufacturers will continue to refine the design of their batteries in the coming years.
-In the meantime, if there is a motor vehicle crash caused by another driver, a faulty battery or other product, an attorney may be helpful in attaining compensation.
+While gas-powered engines have been around for more than 100 years, Tesla and other electric car manufacturers will continue to refine the design of their batteries in the coming years.
+In the meantime, if there is a motor vehicle crash caused by another driver, a faulty battery, or other product, an attorney may be helpful in attaining compensation.